muratk5n/thirdwave/en/README.md

 capacity (imagine the effects of that on a second-hand market for BEVs).
 Batteries are heavy, impractical for transportation of energy.
-Batteries rely on rare-earth materials, for which we need to destroy Chile, Bolivia to get at.
+Batteries rely on rare-earth materials, for which we need to destroy Chile, Bolivia to get.
+From a systemic, TCO viewpoint this tech is a complete junk.

 ---